Iringa

 Iringa has been one of the coldest regions in Tanzania due to its geographical location but that has attracted a lot of tourists from colder regions abroad especially Western Europe.
 Iringa also hosts one of Africa’s largest national parks the Ruaha National Park.

 Geography

 The town stretches along a hilltop overlooking the Little Ruaha River to the south, and spreads along ridges and valleys to the north.
 Iringa is in the Udzungwa Mountains, and the altitude of the town's environs is more than 1550 m above sea level.
 The months of June, July, and August can see low temperatures near freezing.
 The Tanzam Highway passes through the valley below the town; the highway distance from Iringa's limits to Dar es Salaam is 502 km, via Morogoro.

 Climate

-Iringa has a fairly dry subtropical highland climate (Köppen Cwb) bordering on a tropical savanna climate (Aw) with a wet season from December to April.
+Iringa has a fairly dry climate with mild-to-warm temperatures year round.
+Iringa has a wet season from December to April, and a nearly rainless period from June to September.
+Its climate is classified by Köppen as a hot semi-arid climate (BSh).